EstebanM-M/AI-Projects-/final-projects/10-GenAI-Fine-Tuning-Transformers/README.md

-# Generative AI Engineering and Fine-Tuning Transformers
+# Final Project: Fine-Tuning Transformers

-This folder contains labs on engineering generative AI applications and fine-tuning pretrained transformer models for specific tasks such as summarization, translation, and Q&A.
+This project fine-tunes a pre-trained transformer model on a domain-specific dataset.
+It includes configuration files, training code, metrics tracking, and result analysis.